 The surname Karg was first found in Silesia, where this family made important contributions toward the development of this district from ancient times.
 Always prominent in social and political affairs, the family formed alliances with other families within the Feudal System and the nation.
 Ancient chronicles first mention Heinczel Kergel of Prague (c.1321,) Nicolaus Karger of Olmuetz (c.1361,) and Wigund Karge of Hessen (c.1265).

-Important Dates for the Karg family
+Early History of the Karg family

 This web page shows only a small excerpt of our Karg research.
 Another 379 words (27 lines of text) covering the years 1698, 1598, 1723, 1709, 1774, 1813, 1827, 1837, 1841, 1846, 1613, 1614 and 1699 are included under the topic Early Karg History in all our PDF Extended History products and printed products wherever possible.